wlads/reefpoints/_posts/2013-01-09-building-an-ember-app-with-rails-api-part-2.md

 [Read more about Ember Controllers](http://emberjs.com/guides/controllers)

 Each attribute is a function that will compare the `currentRoute` attribute to a value and return that boolean result.
 We instruct the attribute to be a [computed property](http://emberjs.com/guides/object-model/computed-properties).
-Computed properties are simple to understand, we tell Ember that when `currentRoute` is `set` to a different value the value of `isHome` will be automatically updated.
+Computed properties are simple to understand: we tell Ember to automatically update the value of 'isHome' when `currentRoute` is `set` to a different value.
 Ember will then instruct anything bound to that attribute to update as well.

 Finally, we're going to update our routes to set `currentRoute` depending upon the route.
 Let's add two route classes to `app/assets/javascripts/routes.coffee`